 Urban Cycling as Transportation

-The NYC event, and the fact that this is “bike to work week,” lead me to ponder aspects of urban bike riding, specifically, cycling as transportation.
+The NYC event, and the fact that it was “bike to work week,” lead me to ponder aspects of urban bike riding, specifically, cycling as transportation.
 Since cycling is physical exercise and there is scientific evidence (observational studies only) linking regular physical activity to a significant cardiovascular risk reduction, we might expect that it would help us live longer.

-A reasonable physical activity goal , endorsed by most authorities, is to engage in moderate-intensity aerobic physical activity for a minimum of 30 min on 5 days each week or vigorous-intensity aerobic activity for a minimum of 20 min on 3 days each week.
-This level of exercise helps with weight control, fitness and is associated with lower mortality from cardiovascular disease .
+A reasonable physical activity goal, endorsed by most authorities, is to engage in moderate-intensity aerobic physical activity for a minimum of 30 min on 5 days each week or vigorous-intensity aerobic activity for a minimum of 20 min on 3 days each week.
+This level of exercise helps with weight control, and fitness and is associated with lower mortality from cardiovascular disease.

 Health Impact of Transition from Car to Bike for Short Trips